NCarson/Postgres.jl/README.md

        end

 # find the oid (600 in this case) in the pg_type table in Postgres.
-# Then instance the type
+# Then instance the type.
 julia> base_types[600] = PostgresType{Point}(:point, Point(0, 0))
 point -> Point